whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

     - Ensure the .xml file has the SAME NAME as your .py file.
 - If you choose to export to the current directory:
     - Make sure the corresponding .xml file is already present in the same directory as the .py file.
+- You may need to reload your aircraft in game to see the to your Funky Trees code changes.

 ## Run Locally (Python)